smefpw/Indigo/README.md

 **Rip smef's Indigo September 2017 - July 2018**

-More information on the home page https://smef.cc/indigo
+More information on the home page https://smef.cc/indigo Skinchanger and Inventory Changer might not work due to Panorama!
+If you want it to work with Panorama refer to this: https://pasters.cc/showthread.php?tid=5692

 ### :warning: You need to add junk to be undetected from VAC.
 ### :warning: Cheat is detected by SMAC.
 (Other AC's not tested)
 **This cheat uses VMT / vTable hooking!
-Use at own risk.**
+Use at own risk.
+No it doesn't "insta-ban".**

-## IF YOU WANT ANY UPDATE , PULL A REQUEST

 ## Changelogs

 **4.5** *LAST RELEASE*